 - Sensory-discriminative, which is responsible for the detection, location, and intensity of pain.

 - Affective-motivational, which is involved in the emotional processing of pain.

 - Cognitive-evaluative, which is the conscious interpretation of the pain signal.

-What’s more, pain and emotion are inversely related, meaning that while being in pain can lead to a negative emotional state, being in a negative emotional state can also worsen feelings of pain.
+Additionally, pain and emotion are inversely related.
+While being in pain can lead to a negative emotional state, being in a negative emotional state can also worsen feelings of despair.